jboss-developer/jboss-wfk-quickstarts/kitchensink-backbone/README.md

 This is your project!
 It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Backbone.js on Java EE 6 on Red Hat JBoss Enterprise Application Platform 6.1 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+The `kitchensink-backbone` quickstart demonstrates how to use Backbone.js in a compliant Java EE 6 application using CDI 1.0, EJB 3.1, JPA 2.0 and Bean
+Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

-Backbone.js is a MVC for the browser.
+Backbone.js is an MVC for the browser.
 That is to say, it has a Model (JavaScript/JSON objects that hold data), a View (HTML/Templates/CSS for display), and a Controller (JavaScript files that take commands from the screen and send them to the server and then return the results).